MikeDigitize/Animator/README.md

 ## Defining Keyframe Animations

-Animator's <code>createAnimation()</code> method allows you to define keyframe animations and has an optional style class creator to use to create an associated class to trigger the animation.
+Animator's <code>createAnimation()</code> method lets you define keyframe animations.
+It takes an optional style class name and style rules to use to create an associated class to trigger the animation.
+Pass in any CSS property to Animator's <code>getPrefix()</code> method to get a supported prefixed / non-prefixed version back.
 Animator gets and sets CSS styles using objects with CSS property name / value pairs.
-Animator has a method called <code>createCSSRule()</code> that converts single or multiple property names / values into objects, which can be handy when property names need to be prefixed, see below.
+It has a handy method called <code>createCSSRule()</code> that converts single or multiple property names / values into objects, useful for when property names need to be prefixed, see below.

 ```javascript
 /**